gatk-workflows/gatk4-germline-snps-indels/README.md

   recal file being there already, then apply SNP recalibration, then apply INDEL recalibration.
 This would lead to a longer wall clock time for complete workflow execution.
 Wiring the INDEL recalibration to be applied first solves the problem.
+- The current version of the posted "Generic germline short variant joint genotyping" is derived from the Broad production version of the workflow, which was adapted for large WGS callsets of up to 20K samples.
+We believe the results of this workflow run on a single WGS sample are equally accurate, but there may be some shortcomings when the workflow is modified and run on small cohorts.
+Specifically, modifying the SNP ApplyRecalibration step for higher specificity may not be effective.
+The user can verify if this is an issue by consulting the gathered SNP tranches file.
+If the listed truthSensitivity in the rightmost column is not well matched to the targetTruthSensitivity in the leftmost column, then requesting that targetTruthSensitivity from ApplyVQSR will not use an accurate filtering threshold.
+This workflow has not been tested on exomes.
+  The dynamic scatter interval creating was optimized for genomes.
+The scattered SNP VariantRecalibration may fail because of two few "bad" variants to build the negative model.
+  Also, apologies that the logging for SNP recalibration is overly verbose.